 I have always been a photographer and a journalist.
 When I was little, I would write and illustrate my own children's books, creating stories about a girl and her dog.

-Now I am that girl and Blaize is my adventure dog.
+Now I am that girl and Blaize + Peaches are my adventure dogs.
 This experiment in tiny living has made me a wild child, and I hope to inspire people to get outside and explore.